UoB-COMSM0110/2024-group-19/README.md

 >Repeat until end of game, with enemies that are harder to kill, either by needing more hit damage to kill or enemy's health bar increases.

-*Entered page of win after level2*
+*Entered page of death after level2*

->Show congratulation page:
->System displays high score onto the scoresheet
+> Show game over page:
+> User input: right arrow for leaderboard that shows top 10 scores
 > If they are existing players, higher scores placed above previous scores.
-> First time players places their score in the middle, ighlight the current game score using border
->System shows: most recent 3 scores to show improvement or deprovement from previous games
+> User input: 'Enter' to restart the game

 >System display back to original page showing the login